 "You're uncomfortable with it," she said.
 "But if you don't do it, then there's no possibility of living a life.
 There's no way out."

-ity o. city of the second of Paul Mozur reported from Zhengzhou, China, in addition to Xiamen, Shaoxing, Shenzhen, Shanghai, Beijing, Kashgar and Urumqi.
+ast viewed by the private of the pri Paul Mozur reported from Zhengzhou, China, in addition to Xiamen, Shaoxing, Shenzhen, Shanghai, Beijing, Kashgar and Urumqi.
 Aaron Krolik reported from New York.
-Keith Collins contributed reporting from New York.
+Keith